programminghistorian/ph-submissions/lessons/OCR_and_Machine_Translation.md

 ## Acquire the Data
 For this tutorial, you will use two documents.
 Download example one [here](https://digitalarchive.wilsoncenter.org/document/120500) and example two
 [here](https://digitalarchive.wilsoncenter.org/document/119105).
 These documents are part of the Wilson Center Digital Archive's collection on Iran-Soviet relations and are originally from the are from Azerbaijan State Archive of Political Parties and Social Movements.
 Both documents are in Russian and primarily address the [Iran Crisis of 1946](https://en.wikipedia.org/wiki/Iran_crisis_of_1946).
 I selected these documents for two reason.
 One, the documents are high quality scans, but have errors common to many archival documents.
-Two, because each document comes with an English translation, so we will be able to judge the fidelity of our machine translations.
+Two, each document comes with an English translation, so we will be able to judge the fidelity of our machine translations.

 Save both example documents in a new folder on your Desktop.
-From now on, I will refer to the two article as example one and example two.
+From now on, I will refer to the two articles as example one and example two.
 Example one has a lot of noise.
 As you can see, there is writing in different fonts and sizes, errant markings, and visible damage to the document.
 Also, the image is skewed.
 These unwanted variations in color and brightness are called [noise](https://en.wikipedia.org/wiki/Image_noise).
 While we cannot remove noise all together, we can minimize it by preprocessing the image.

 ## Image Processing
 The most important factor to OCR accuracy is the quality of the image you are using.
 Once the photo is taken, you cannot increase the resolution.
 Further, once you have decreased the resolution of an image, you cannot restore it.
 This is why you should keep an access and an archive copy of each image.
-Ideally the archive copy will be a TIFF file, because other file formats (notablly JPG) compress the data in such a way that some of the original picture quality is lost.
+Ideally the archive copy will be a TIFF file, because other file formats (notably JPG) compress the data in such a way that some of the original picture quality is lost.
 Consequently, JPG files are MUCH smaller than TIFF files.
 This is not neccessarily a problem.
 If you are working with typewritten documents that are clearly readable, do not worry about this.
-Your phone's camera should be fine.
 If you work with older, damaged, or handwritten documents, you may need the extra resolution in your pictures.
 When taking a picture of a document, make sure you have enough light or the flash is on.
 Also, avoid taking the photo at a skewed angle.
 That is, the document should appear straight in the picture.

+But often we are stuck with images that have signifcant noise.
+For example, we cannot remove damage to the original document.
-There are steps we can take to optimize the image for OCR.
+There are steps we can take to optimize the image for OCR and improve the accuracy rate.
 The first thing we will need to do is install a free command line tool called ImageMagick.

 ### Mac Instillation
 Mac users will need to install a package manager called Homebrew.
 The instructions can be found